citizenz7/QAS/README.md

 # QuickAppsServer (QAS) :
 # script to install a few widely used web server apps
-This script will performe a few checks (root, OS)
+This script will performe a few checks (root, OS).

 It will work for Ubuntu (16.04 +) & Debian (8 +).
 Il will NOT work for other OS.

 This script will: